aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/compress-spreadsheet/_index.md

 ## How to Use the Compress Spreadsheet API with SDKs

-### OpenAPI Specification
+### Compress Spreadsheet API Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ManagementController/CompressSpreadsheet) provides a publicly accessible interface for REST interactions, allowing direct API calls from a web browser.
+The [Compress Spreadsheet API Specification](https://reference.aspose.cloud/cells/#/ManagementController/CompressSpreadsheet) provides a publicly accessible interface for REST interactions, allowing direct API calls from a web browser.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement compress spreadsheets for cells with minimal code.
+Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to compress the spreadsheet size with short code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to interact with Aspose.Cells web services using various SDKs: